- March 1, 2023

 A breather in the US Dollar index

 Since the start of this year, we have seen the US dollar index bottoming out near 100.80 and jumping towards 105.40, a rise of almost 4.5 percent in almost two months.
 The major reason behind the same were stronger US economic data, hawkish Fed governor and member’s tone, and thus the rising expectation of rate hike from just a single quarter to three hikes.
 This resulted in multi-year highs in short-term yields and eventually created a demand for USD.

 However, Fed could calm down its tone in the upcoming times as they will not allow the economy and market to get impacted heavily by the rate hike aggressiveness.
 So, they will keep on calming the extremely hawkish bet nerves.
 Hence, we can expect US DXY to take resistance near 105-105.50 and make a reversal for 102.50-102.00 levels.
 This would be positive for the rupee too.

 Summing up, the higher real yields, hawkish RBI stance and conventional intervention will likely attract a positive carry trade setup at current levels.
 On the technical front, there are 3 types of trends- Bearish, bullish, and consolidation.
 After making an all-time high of 83.25, the pair went into a consolidation range of 80.50 to 83.25.
 As long as the pair is trading below the crucial resistance of 83.25, there is an 80 percent probability that the pair will move toward 82-81.50 over the next month and 81 over the next couple of months.

-–Amit Pabari is Managing Director at CR Forex Advisors.
-The views expressed in this article are his own.
+-Amit Pabari is Managing Director at CR Forex Advisors.
+The views expressed in this article is his personal views.